Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 Other diseases woodpeckers can transmit to humans include the West Nile virus, E. coli, and salmonella.
 All of these diseases have serious symptoms and can even death if left untreated.

 Fortunately, woodpeckers rarely spread disease to humans.
-In fact, it’s only their feces that can spread disease.
+In fact, it is only their feces that can spread disease.
 The bird itself is harmless in this sense.

 Get Rid of Woodpeckers